scottopell/8tracks-downloader-python/README.md

 Notes
 =====
-Even though its inconvenient it really is neccessary to get your own api key, otherwise 8tracks would shut this down very quickly
+Even though its inconvenient it really is neccessary to get your own api key.

 Dev.
 Notes
 ==========